ph2lb/LoRaWAN_TTN_Env_Node/README.md

 # LoRaWAN_TTN_Env_Node

+Description :
-Description : A low power BME280 based enviromental datalogger node for the ThingsNetwork with deepsleep support and variable interval using a LMIC ABP.
+ - A low power BME280 based enviromental datalogger node for the ThingsNetwork with deepsleep support and variable interval using a LMIC ABP.
+Compatible with https://github.com/ph2lb/LoRaWAN_TTN_Env

 Revision :
  - 2017-jul-17 1.0 first "beta"